National Junior Honor Society

 Awty Membership Requirements

-To be invited to apply, students must have a cumulative 90% average in their core courses while a student at Awty in grades 6-9.
+To be invited to apply, students must have a cumulative 90% average in their core courses, or the French Program equivalent, while a student at Awty in grades 6-9.
 The scholarship requirement is set by the National Council.

 NJHS members are expected to remain students in good standing, and must continue to demonstrate the qualities of scholarship, leadership, service, citizenship and character.
 Students are asked to perform at least one individual and one group service project per school year.